getoutreach/clientxtsdk/docs/sdk.md

 ### Auth temp cookie creation

-Every time when addon starts, it will read the uid query parameter and store it in a cookie called "ctx-temp", so the addon host can later read it when it is [caching the retrieved tokens](#caching-the-tokens).
+Every time when addon starts, it will take the user identifier value and store it in a cookie called "ctx-sdk-token", so the addon host can later read it when it is [caching the retrieved tokens](#caching-the-tokens).

 *This is happening automatically without the need for any coding from the addon creator.*